 Until Mays Lick Consolidated School was built, the Mays Lick region was served by seven independent school districts.
 3 The town of Mays Lick had a typical two-room village school but education often stopped past the eighth grade unless time was found to give instruction for more advanced education.
-Those that could afford a high school education were often sent away.
+Those that could afford a high school education were often sent to larger cities.

-The Mays Lick School was built in response to the passage of the Sullivan School Law by the Kentucky legislature in 1908,1 3 which called for the establishment of one or more high schools with free tuition for rural children in each county.
+The Mays Lick School was built in response to the passage of the Sullivan School Law by the Kentucky legislature in 1908.
+1 3 It called for the establishment of one or more high schools with free tuition for rural children in each county.

 In 1912, a 20 cent tax for transportation and other school purposes was once again voted upon, passing 195 to 24.
 3 In the following year, the tax was raised by five cents and easily passed 134 to 18.
 The money was well needed.
-In the first year after consolidation, there were 7 school buses that could hold 42 each that were available to transport the pupils.
-The following year required 9 and in 1913, that had risen to eleven.
-In addition, the number of teachers was increased to 7 due to increased enrollment.
+In the first year after consolidation, there were seven school buses that could hold 42 each that were available to transport the pupils.
+The following year required nine and in 1913, that had risen to eleven.
+In addition, the number of teachers was increased to seven due to increased enrollment.

 The only addition completed to the school was a detached gymnasium in the 1950’s.
 1